jessepeterson/margarita/README.md

     python margarita.py

 **Note:** Margarita must have permission to the reposado repository in order to effect any changes.
+This may mean you need to run margarita as a different user:

+    sudo -u _www python margarita.py

 This will launch a Flask web server hosting the project.
 Visit the web page at the listened address, by default the host's IP address on port 8089.
 To change those defaults: